 “It’s been very busy, it’s been like a rollercoaster,” she said.
 “But I love working with my family, that's my favorite part.
 It’s nice to be able to trust people, and to know they have my best interests, and my business’ best interests, at heart.”

 The business owner has also been looking toward the future.
-After talking with Anthony about her options, she hopes to obtain another loan from the Center to buy the building that houses Pacheco, LLC.
+After talking with Center staff about her options, she hopes to obtain another loan from the Center to buy the building that houses Pacheco, LLC.

 For others who are thinking of opening their own businesses, Mariza recommends working with the Center for all their financial and training needs.